Usrain/push_swap/README.md

 ```
 # Technical choice

-This push_swap uses first search for the longest incremental sequence in every circular rotation of the stack then calculate the cost to push every value that is not in the LIS to sort in the most efficient way, see more in [resource section](#rescources)
+This push_swap uses first search for the longest increasing sequence in every circular rotation of the stack then calculate the cost to push every value that is not in the LIS to sort in the most efficient way, see more in [resource section](#rescources)

 # Resources

 https://www.geeksforgeeks.org/c/implement-stack-in-c/ was used to understand how stacks works
-AI was used in this project for a better understanding of the Turk algorithm, such as visual examples
-and basic explanation.

 # Understand the return